ingramleedy/Cross-Border-Flying/README.md

 ## Version History and Future Ideas

 * Version 2023.11.07
-  * Inital version of Souther Border Port for Entry for US Customs and Border Patrol Airports
+  * Initial version of Southern Border Port of Entry Airports for US Customs and Border Patrol (US CBP)

 # Legal Disclaimer